 Quickstart

-This guide walks you through installing GPU CLI, connecting your RunPod account, and running your first command on a cloud GPU.
+This guide walks you through installing GPU CLI, authenticating, and running your first workload on a cloud GPU.

 1. Install GPU CLI